5l1v3r1/ATM_Fraud_Analysis/README.md

 NOT:     ATM theft is a Federal Crime.
 I'm not responsible
-         for the misuse of the information, if you are able to commit any of the crimes listed then your able to be responsible for your own actions.
-If catching listed methods do not work for you, I'm still not responsible for anything.
+         for the misuse of the information, if you are able to commit any of the crimes listed then your responsible for your own actions.
+If catching listed methods do not work for you, still I'm not responsible for it.

                                                      Haroon
                                                     +=======+